mapprotocol/atlas/cmd/marker/README.md

 ### Configuring Genesis (Advanced)

-If that's not enough, you can ask myatlas to generate a genesis-config file that you can then customize and use to generate genesis
+If that's not enough, you can ask marker to generate a genesis-config file that you can then customize and use to generate genesis

 ```bash
 marker genesis-config path/to/env